NexMirror/Kallithea/docs/installation_win.rst

 one).
 When ready, type::

   cd C:\Kallithea\Bin
-  gearbox make-config production.ini
+  gearbox make-config my.ini

-Then you must edit production.ini to fit your needs (IP address, IP port, mail settings, database, etc.). `NotePad++`__ or a similar text editor is recommended to properly handle the newline character differences between Unix and Windows.
+Then you must edit my.ini to fit your needs (IP address, IP port, mail settings, database, etc.). `NotePad++`__ or a similar text editor is recommended to properly handle the newline character differences between Unix and Windows.